Products and services

 Spinning reserve is standby capacity from generation units already connected or synchronized to the grid and that can deliver their energy in 10 minutes when dispatched.
 Non-spinning reserve is capacity that can be synchronized to the grid and ramped to a specified load within 10 minutes.

-Learn how to become certified to provide ancillary services here
+Learn how to become certified to provide ancillary services.

 Congestion revenue rights (CRRs)

-These are financial instruments used to offset congestion costs that occur in the day-ahead market process.
-CRRs are made available through allocation, auction and bi-lateral trades and are settled based on the marginal cost of congestion.
+Congestion revenue rights (CRRs) are financial instruments used to offset congestion costs that occur in the day-ahead market process.
+CRRs are made available through allocation, auction, and bi-lateral trades and are settled based on the marginal cost of congestion.
 A revenue rights obligation pays its holder when congestion is in the same direction as the obligation, and charges the holder if congestion is in the opposite direction.
-The reverse is true for CRR options.

-Learn how to buy and sell congestion revenue rights here
+Learn how to buy and sell congestion revenue rights and access CRR market reports.

 Market participants can buy or sell energy in the day-ahead market with the explicit requirement to buy or sell it back in the real-time market using convergence bidding.
 There is no requirement for such bids to be backed by physical assets.
 This type of bidding, also called virtual bidding, pressures prices in the day-ahead and real-time markets to move closer together, or converge, reducing incentives for buyers and sellers to wait to bid physical schedules in the real time market.